iamcheese-man/iOS-Crackme-Program/README.md

 - [Install iOS Crackme](http://iamcheese-man.github.io/HTML/IGNORE/IGNORE01.html)

+After installing, go to Settings > General > VPN and Device Management > Trust the enterprise developer and you're ready to launch the app.

 ! `This app is signed using an Enterprise certificate.
 Certificate can be revoked anytime by Apple.` !

 ---